 Upon final inspection, participants will be charged for “missing” item(s).
 If any item(s) are found to be faulty, email or call your Housing Manager who will have the item(s) repaired or replaced.

 Can my security deposit be increased?

-- abuse of alcohol
+- Abuse of alcohol.

-- smoking in the apartments
+- Smoking in the apartments.

-- excessive noise making within the apartment complex
+- Excessive noise making within the apartment complex.

-- partying in the apartments
+- Holding a party in the apartment.

 Can I smoke in my apartment?

-Can I use the apartment complex facilities?
+Can I use the apartment recreational complex facilities?

 What do I do if I witness a crime within my apartment complex?